texfaq/texfaq.github.io/FAQ-uploads.md

 (the archive's main page has a link).
 The upload page shows what it needs to know, and allows you to enter the information.
-The mechanism can only accept one file per upload: if you had intended to upload lots of files, you need to bundle them into an 'archive' file of some sort; acceptable formats are `zip` and `tar.gz`
+The mechanism can only accept one file per upload: if you had intended to upload lots of files, you need to bundle them into an ''archive'' file of some sort; acceptable formats are `zip` and `tar.gz`
 (most uploads are packed in `zip` format).
 Once you have completed your upload, the redirector assigns it to a member of the